tammet/gkc/README.md

 GKC is a reasoning system for large knowledge bases, available at
 <https://github.com/tammet/gkc>

+It is used as a building block for developing specialized methods and strategies for commonsense reasoning, including nonmonotonic reasoning, probabilistic reasoning and machine learning methods.
+We consider natural language question answering systems as the main potential application these specialized methods.
+GKC itself does not contain these methods: ask the author for the systems built on top of GKC.

 For compiled binaries for Linux and Windows, as well as instructions for running gkc, see the latest release, either v0.4 or newer: